 5. Effect on EPC Contract.
 Contractor may use the Equipment only in connection with the Facility.
 Contractor has reviewed and is fully familiar with the Equipment Vendor Contract, and this Agreement.
 Notwithstanding anything to the contrary in law, equity, or the EPC Contract, (i) Contractor accepts the assignment of the Assigned Rights, and assumes the Assumed Obligations, "as is" and without any representation or warranty, express or implied, on the part of Owner, Purchaser or Agent; (ii) Contractor will not make any claim or raise any defense against Owner, Purchasers or Agent resulting from the failure of Equipment Vendor or the Equipment to comply with or meet any of requirements or standards necessary for Contractor to perform under the EPC Contract; (iii) Contractor will look solely to the Equipment Vendor for all remedies pertaining to the performance or nonperformance of such Equipment Vendor or of the relevant Equipment; (iv) Contractor’s exercise of rights and remedies under the Equipment Vendor Contract shall be at its risk and expense and subject to the indemnity from Contractor to Owner in Section 18.1 of the EPC Contract; and (v) nonperformance of Equipment Vendor under the Equipment Vendor Contract shall not excuse performance by Contractor under the EPC Contract; Owner shall look to Contractor for performance of Contractor's obligations under the EPC Contract, and Contractor in turn shall look to Equipment Vendor for performance of Equipment Vendor’s obligations under the Equipment Vendor Contract.
 Owner and Contractor acknowledge and agree that the Contract Price (as such term is defined in the EPC Contract) shall be credited by the amounts set forth on Exhibit C-1 to the EPC Contract as amounts paid and credits received by Owner, Purchaser or Agent under the Equipment Vendor Contract prior to the effective date of this Agreement.

 6. Incorporation into EPC Contract.
 As between Owner and Contractor, this Agreement is incorporated in and part of the EPC Contract, and accordingly is subject to the terms and conditions in the EPC Contract, including without limitation the dispute resolution provisions in Article 19.
-In the event of any conflict or inconsistency between the EPC Contract and this Agreement, the EPC Contract shall prevail.
+In the event of any conflict or inconsistency between the EPC Contract and this Agreement, as to the Owner and Contractor, the EPC Contract shall prevail.

 7. Approval of Assignment.
-Equipment Vendor acknowledges and agrees that the assignment from Owner to Contractor pursuant to this Agreement is permissible under the Equipment Vendor Contract, and that Owner, Purchaser and Agent have performed all obligations under the Equipment Vendor Contract and are discharged from further obligations under the Equipment Vendor Contract except excluded obligations.
+Equipment Vendor acknowledges and agrees that the assignment from Owner to Contractor pursuant to this Agreement is permissible under the Equipment Vendor Contract, and that Owner, Purchaser and Agent have performed all obligations under the Equipment Vendor Contract and are discharged from further obligations under the Equipment Vendor Contract except Excluded Obligations.
 Equipment Vendor hereby consents and agrees to such assignment and to be bound by the terms, conditions and provisions of the Equipment Vendor Contract and this Agreement.

 8. Re-Assignment of Agreement upon Termination.
 In the event of termination of the EPC Contract and upon written notice by Owner or Contractor, all rights and further obligations under the Agreement shall, without further agreement or documentation, be assigned by Contractor to Owner or Owner's successor or assignee, and Contractor shall be discharged and released from any and all further obligations to Equipment Vendor.